What Is Black Hat SEO? SEO Glossary

 How Black Hat SEO Works

 Black hat techniques exploit gaps between what search engines can detect and what their algorithms reward.
-Common black hat practices include the following.
+The practices below each map to a named category in Google's official Spam Policies for Google Web Search.

-Cloaking presents different content to search engine crawlers than what human visitors see.
-A page might show keyword-optimized text to Googlebot while displaying completely different content to users.
-This violates Google's principle that users should see the same content that was indexed.
+Cloaking is presenting different content to users and search engines with the intent to manipulate Search rankings and mislead users.
+A page might show keyword-optimized text to Googlebot while displaying completely different content to people.
+This violates Google's principle that crawlers and users should see the same content.

-Doorway pages are low-quality pages created specifically to rank for particular search queries, then redirect users to a different page.
-They clutter search results with multiple entries that all lead to the same destination.
+Doorway abuse describes sites or pages created to rank for specific, similar search queries that then lead users to intermediate pages less useful than the final destination.
+They clutter results with multiple entries that all funnel to the same place.

 Best Practices for Avoiding Black Hat SEO

-Study Google's Webmaster Guidelines.
+Study Google's spam policies.
 Familiarize yourself with what Google explicitly prohibits.
-The Google Search Essentials (formerly Webmaster Guidelines) document outlines prohibited practices in clear terms.
-When in doubt about a tactic, check whether it aligns with these guidelines.
+The Spam Policies for Google Web Search page, part of Google Search Essentials (formerly the Webmaster Guidelines), lists every prohibited category in clear terms and is the authoritative reference.
+When in doubt about a tactic, check whether it is named there.

 Evaluate every tactic with the "Google engineer" test.
 Before implementing an SEO technique, ask yourself: would you be comfortable explaining this tactic to a Google engineer?
 If the answer is no, it is probably black hat or at least gray hat.